Attending Ithaca Writers Institute?

 Where will I stay during the program?

-You will stay in a dorm on campus with one or sometimes two other roommates.
+You will stay in a residence hall on campus with one or sometimes two other roommates.
 Students are housed by gender, with dorm floors, or wings of floors, separated by gender.
-Bathrooms are also separated by gender and each have individual shower stalls.
+Bathrooms are single stall.
+Curfews are imposed for all residential students, and students are checked into the dorms at curfew.
+Students are also required to be in their rooms by a certain time.
+Residence staff make regular checks of rooms after check-in.

 Who is in charge?

 A residential coordinator is in charge of non-academic portions of the program including life in the residence hall.
 A staff of resident advisers, in addition, live on the residence hall floors throughout the duration of the program.
 This team of RAs is closely supervised by both the residential coordinator and the faculty director.
-The faculty director, Eleanor Henderson, also has specific responsibility for academics and academic advising.
-She can be contacted by phone at 607-274-3324.
+The faculty director, Jaime Warburton, also has specific responsibility for academics and academic advising.
+She can be contacted by phone at 607-274-3599 or email firstname.lastname@example.org.

 The Office of Public Safety is open 24 hours and can be reached at 607-274-3333 for actual emergencies.